 Not sure if health insurance is right for you?We’re here to advise

 Choosing a policy that suits your needs

 The right policy for you is one that’s personalised and built around your requirements.
 Depending on the provider, you may have a choice over many exclusions or inclusions on your contract.
-Tailoring them to suit what it is you’d like to benefit from your health insurance policy is a sure-fire way to feel like your policy is the right one.
+Tailoring them to suit what it is you’d like to benefit from your private health insurance policy is a sure-fire way to feel like your policy is the right one.
 Here are some of the personalisations to consider:

 Your hospital list defines where you’re able to receive treatment under your health insurance policy.
 Some hospital inclusions may cause your premium to rise, and if there are some that you chose to exclude, this may result in a lower premium.
 It depends entirely on the provider, but refining the hospitals that you want to access is something we advise for making your policy personal to you.